GENERISIS

 together, so I could suffer with him... in a coarse, American way, of course,

-as Melisande interrupted with words spoken or written by someone else.
+as Melisande interrupted with words spoken or written

 "I